Memoir Or Autobiography? How To Choose The Right Genre

 The decision you make about your particular genre hardly matters because your story will fit into both.

-But if your memory is the basis of your story, you might want to call it your memoir.
+However, if you plan to publish a book and your emotional memory is the basis of your story, you might want to call it your memoir.

 Related reading: Will Self-Publishing Save The Literary Fiction Genre For Authors?